Mexico captures alleged kidnapping gang comprised of federal police

-MEXICO CITY (Reuters) - Mexican authorities said on Tuesday they had detained a gang of 18 suspected kidnappers - the majority of whom were members of the federal police - in the Pacific resort of Acapulco.
+MEXICO CITY, Oct 8 (Reuters) - Mexican authorities said on Tuesday they had detained a gang of 18 suspected kidnappers - the majority of whom were members of the federal police - in the Pacific resort of Acapulco.

 The Mexican government’s national security spokesman, Eduardo Sanchez, said 13 of the 18 men aged between 22 and 32 years old were federal police.
 The gang is thought to be involved with seven murders and four kidnappings, Sanchez said.